Day 2 – A Well-Spent Day in Coorg

 Talakaveri

-• Entrance/parking fee – 20 Rs (collected in Bhagamandala)
+- Entry/parking fee: 20 Rs (collected in Bhagamandala)

-We left from Bhagandeshwara temple at around 1.45 PM and thought of having lunch at a nearby Kamat restaurant.
-But, the hotel was over crowded and there was very less chance for us to get seat.
-So, we decided to have lunch at our next destination i.e Talakaveri.
-Talakaveri is around 8 km from Bhagamandala.
+We left Bhagandeshwara Temple at around 1:45 PM and initially planned to have lunch at a nearby Kamat restaurant.
+However, the restaurant was overcrowded, and finding a seat seemed unlikely.
+We therefore postponed lunch and continued to Talakaveri, which is around 8 km away.
 The drive from Bhagamandala to Talakaveri was beautiful.

-Talakaveri is located in Brahmagiri hills and is considered to be the birthplace of the sacred river Kaveri.
-This is one of the most important place to visit in Coorg.
+Talakaveri, located in the Brahmagiri Hills, is considered the birthplace of the sacred River Kaveri and is one of the most important places to visit in Coorg.

 Raja Seat

-The other attractions of the Raja Seat are – artificial musical fountain and the toy train.
-We spent some time watching the musical fountain and decided to return from there at 7 PM.
+Apart from the sunset, Raja’s Seat also features: a musical fountain and a toy train ride We spent some time watching the musical fountain before leaving at around 7 PM.

 See also: